Loading...

 Buying your first home is exciting.
 But it can be stressful, too.

-Between fierce market competition, sticking to your budget and navigating the homebuying process, it’s no wonder first-time homebuyers are feeling overwhelmed.
+Between fierce market competition, sticking to your budget and navigating the homebuying process, it’s no wonder first-time homebuyers in Minnesota are feeling overwhelmed.

 New buyers aren’t only stepping into a competitive and ever-changing market, they’re also learning as they go.
 The reams of paperwork and new terminology – think “escrow” and “amortization” – create an additional set of obstacles for those looking to buy their first home.